-A channel is a pipe between an information producer and consumer (producer and writer as well as consumer and reader will be respectively used as synonyms thorough this paper).
+A channel is a pipe between an information producer and consumer (producer and writer as well as consumer and reader will be respectively used as synonyms through this paper).
 It serves as a buffer to move data efficiently.
 It consists of one buffer per CPU to ensure cache locality and eliminate false-sharing.
-Each buffer is made of many sub-buffers where slots are reserved sequentially.
-Each sub-buffer is exported by the lttd daemon to disk or to the network separately.
+Each buffer is made of many subbuffers where slots are reserved sequentially.
+This way, while one sub-buffer is being filled, one or more other sub-buffers are full and queued to be written to disk, or are free and available to be filled.
+Each sub-buffer is exported by the lttd daemon to disk or through network.

 A slot is a sub-buffer region reserved for exclusive write access by a probe.
 This space is reserved to write either a sub-buffer header or an event header and payload.
 Figure 2 shows space being reserved.
 On CPU 0, space is reserved in sub-buffer 0 following event 0.
-In this buffer, the header and event 0 elements have been completely written to the buffer.
-They grey area represents slots for which associated commit count increment has been done.
+In this buffer, the header and event $\theta$ elements have been completely written to the buffer.
+The grey area represents slots for which associated commit count increment has been done.
 Committing a reserved slot makes it available for reading.
 On CPU n, a slot is reserved in sub-buffer 0 but is still uncommitted.
 It is however followed by a committed event.
-This is possible due to the non serial nature of event write and commit operations.
-This situation happens when execution is interrupted between space reservation and commit count update and another event must be written by the interrupt handler.
+This is possible due to the non-serial nature of event write and commit operations.
+This situation happens when an event must be written by an interrupt handler nested between space reservation and commit count update of another event.
 Sub-buffer 1, belonging to CPU 0, shows a fully committed sub-buffer ready for reading.
+The consumer is allowed to read from slots only after the sub-buffer containing them has been filled, which ensures no holes are encountered.

 Events written in a reserved slot are made of a header and a variable-sized payload.
-The header contains information about the time stamp associated with the event and the event type (an integer identifier).
-The event type information allows to parse the payload and determine its size.
+The header contains the time stamp associated with the event and the event type (an integer identifier).
+The event type information allows parsing the payload and determining its size.
 The maximum slot size is bounded by the sub-buffer size.
+A data producer is performing what we define as sub-buffer switch when it stops using a sub-buffer for reserving space and passes to the following sub-buffer.

-Channels can be configured in either of the two following tracing modes.
-Flight recorder tracing is a mode where oldest buffer data is overwritten when a buffer is full.
-Conversely, non-overwrite tracing discards (and counts) events when a buffer is full.
+Channels are configured in a tracing mode that specify how buffer full conditions should be handled.
+Flight recorder tracing overwrites the oldest buffer data when a buffer is full.
+Conversely, discard tracing discards (and counts) events when a buffer is full.
 Those discarded events are counted to evaluate tracing accuracy.
-These counters are recorded in each sub-buffer header allowing to identify which trace region suffered from event loss.
+These counters are recorded in each sub-buffer header to allow identifying which trace region suffered from event loss.
 The former mode is made to capture a snapshot of the system preceding execution at a given point.
 The latter is made to collect the entire execution trace over a period of time.